He cast his first vote as a U.S. citizen. Now, he’s anxious for the ‘Muslim ban’ to go.

 A new home

-On the morning of Election Day, Terou stopped by one of his two restaurants to get things moving before the shop opened.
+On the morning of Election Day, Terou stopped by one of his two restaurants to prepare for the day.
 He dropped falafels into oil and set a timer for 3 minutes, 48 seconds, sautéed shawarma and shaved gyro slices.
 The restaurant was decorated with two dozen American flags and a large sign reads: “All sizes, all colors, all ages, all sexes, all cultures, all types, all religions, all beliefs, all people, safe here at Yassin’s Falafel House.”

 His menu, when he launched in 2014, started with very simple ingredients adapted to American tastes.
 He says there are two kinds of Americans: People who avoid spice and people who want “American spicy.”